Manka-Mohamet/solo/README.md

 ## Virtual Machine(VM)

-Definition of `virtual machine` is a program that emulates and acts as `cpu` to trick the programs that it's the actual cpu.
+Definition of `virtual machine` is a program that emulates and acts as `cpu` to trick other programs that he is the actual cpu.

 There are different ways to implement a virtual machine, but i used stack based virtual machine